bdunton9323/pyblocks/README.md

 # PyBlocks

-This is a tetris-like game I wrote in python using the pygame framework.
+This is my own variation of a very popular game.
+I wrote it in python using the pygame framework.
 This was my first "real" python project, and was largely done to teach myself python.
 Since it was a learning project, there are many things I would do differently, but I am happy with the way it turned out.